 During his undergraduate study, Gerwyn Davies’ practice of costume-making and photography merged into the imaging of surreal characters.
 His mature practice sees Davies construct a mis en scene which becomes the backdrop for a single elaborate, exaggerated, over-the-top character, such as a human-sized lobster, with Davies’ own tattooed legs and Doc Martens footwear visible below the costume, looking at the Big Prawn (in his series Subtropics).
 The person in the costume is always Davies himself, and these garments, made from utilitarian products, brightly coloured, are piled on his body like uncomfortable, claustrophobic “clothes”.
 His body is the platform for the characters with whom he is intrinsically involved.

-Davies was born in 1985, and recent career highlights include major solo exhibitions ‘Iridescent’ at the Museum of Sydney, and ‘Plush’ at UNSW Galleries, Sydney.
+Recent career highlights include major solo exhibitions ‘Glisten’ (2024) at South East Centre for Contemporary Art (SECCA), ‘Iridescent’ (2022) at the Museum of Sydney, and ‘Plush’ (2021) at UNSW Galleries, Sydney.
 In 2018, he held a solo exhibition at Sydney’s Australian Centre for Photography and he was selected for the inaugural Biennale of Australian Art at the Art Gallery of Ballarat.

-Davies’ has been an academic staff member (Photography) at the University of NSW (formerly COFA) since 2017 and taught at Queensland College of Art (2012-16).
-His work is held in public collections including the Museum of Brisbane, the Museum of Sydney, Gold Coast City Gallery/HOTA, Redlands Art Gallery, Artbank and the Queensland Centre for Photography.
+Davies is currently an academic staff member (Photography) at the University of NSW (formerly COFA) and the National Art School, Sydney.
+His work is held in public collections including the Museum of Brisbane, the Museum of Sydney, Gold Coast City Gallery/HOTA, Redlands Art Gallery, Tweed Regional Gallery, Artbank and the Queensland Centre for Photography.

 Download CV